 Very often some knowledge derived from the experience of each employee (called tacit knowledge) in dealing with certain situations is not documented, or at least not shared and available for consultation.

-Knowledge Management systems favour Knowledge Sharing
+Knowledge Management systems spread Knowledge Sharing

 Implementing knowledge management (and fostering a corporate culture of sharing ideas and knowledge) is a way to foster communication between employees and between business divisions, making corporate know-how available to all and keeping the knowledge base up to date.